komadorirobin/Ereader/README.md

 # [2-header-manga.lua](https://github.com/komadorirobin/Ereader/blob/main/2-header-manga.lua)

-Same as the above, but smaller and with "current page/total pages" and "pages left", as well as an added thin line beneath
+Same as the above, but smaller font and with "current page/total pages" and "pages left", as well as an added thin line beneath